Kara DioGuardi

-Kara Elizabeth DioGuardi (/ˈkærə ˌdiːoʊ-ˈɡwɑrdi/ KARR-ə-_-DEE-oh-GWAR-dee; December 9, 1970) is an American songwriter, record producer, music publisher, A&R executive, and singer.
+Kara Elizabeth DioGuardi (/ˈkærə ˌdiːoʊ-ˈɡwɑrdi/ KARR-ə-_-DEE-oh-GWAR-dee; born December 9, 1970) is an American songwriter, record producer, music publisher, A&R executive, and singer.
 She primarily writes music in the pop rock genre.
 She has worked with many popular artists; sales of albums on which her songs appear exceed 160 million worldwide.
 DioGuardi is a 2011 NAMM Music for Life Award winner, 2009 NMPA Songwriter Icon Award winner, 2007 BMI Pop Songwriter of the Year, and has received 20 BMI Awards for co-writing songs.

 DioGuardi was a judge on American Idol for its eighth and ninth seasons.
 In 2008, she was appointed to the position of executive vice president of talent development at Warner Bros.
 Records; she has signed acts such as Jason Derulo and Iyaz.
 In 2011, she was a head judge on the Bravo singer-songwriter competition series Platinum Hit.

-Early life
+Early life and education

 DioGuardi was born in Ossining, New York.
 Her father is former Republican Congressman and 2010 US Senate candidate Joe DioGuardi; her grandfather was Albanian.
 Her mother Carol died in 1997 after a seven-year battle with ovarian cancer.

 DioGuardi grew up in the Wilmot Woods section of suburban New Rochelle, New York and attended elementary school at the Immaculate Heart of Mary Catholic School in Scarsdale, New York.
 She graduated from The Masters School in Dobbs Ferry, New York and earned a degree in political science at Duke University.
 After graduating from college, she worked for Billboard magazine as an assistant to Timothy White and Howard Lander; later she was an advertising sales representative there.